elearntics/elearntics-blog/source/index.md

 ### 🚀 Our mission

 We build tools and technical solutions for e-learning applications.
 Our work is based on a research process.
 We are up to date in learning standards, therefore we support the **xAPI** specification and encourage its usage in edtech projects.
-Follow us to know more about **xAPI** and stay current on e-learning technologies.
+Follow us to know more about **xAPI**, good development practices, usability and accessibility in edtech environments and stay current on e-learning technologies.